gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.LadderPrice.md

 > `optional` **currency\_code**: `string`

-- Currency code for all amounts
+- Currency code for all amounts.

 ***